Harborn-digital/cookie-consent-bundle/README.md

     use_logger: true # Logs user actions to database
 ```
 Dark theme:

 ![alt text](https://raw.githubusercontent.com/ConnectHolland/cookie-consent-bundle/master/doc/dark_theme.png)

 Light theme:

 ![alt text](https://raw.githubusercontent.com/ConnectHolland/cookie-consent-bundle/master/doc/light_theme.png)

 ## Usage
+### Twig implementation
 Load the cookie consent in Twig via render_esi ( to prevent caching ) at any place you like:
 ```twig
 {{ render_esi(path('ch_cookie_consent.show')) }}
 {{ render_esi(path('ch_cookie_consent.show_if_cookie_consent_not_set')) }}
 ```

+### Cookies
-When a user submits the form the preferences are saved as cookies and logged into the database.
+When a user submits the form the preferences are saved as cookies.
 The cookies have a lifetime of 1 year.
-The cookie **Cookie_Consent** is saved with the date of submit and for each configured category a cookie saved e.g. **Cookie_Category_analytics** with it's value set to either *true* or *false*
+The following cookies are saved:
+- **Cookie_Consent**: date of submit
+- **Cookie_Consent_Key**: Generated key as identifier to the submitted Cookie Consent of the user
+- **Cookie_Category_[CATEGORY]**: selected value of user (*true* or *false*)

-# Logging
+### Logging
 AVG/GDPR requires all given cookie preferences of users to be explainable by the webmasters.
 For this we log all cookie preferences to the database.
+IP addresses are anonymized.
 This option can be disabled in the config.

 ![alt text](https://raw.githubusercontent.com/ConnectHolland/cookie-consent-bundle/master/doc/log.png)

-# TwigExtension
+## TwigExtension
 You can use the TwigExtension to check if user has given it's permission for certain cookie categories
 ```twig
 {% if chcookieconsent_isAllowed('analytics') == true %}